skip to content

 DVDs, on the other hand, are a more difficult situation.
 Most, if not all, DVDs are encrypted using a system called "CSS".
 There is a widely supported free software, called libdvdcss, capable of decrypting DVD videos.
 However, circumventing the restriction on your DVDs is illegal in many parts of the world, including the USA and the European Union.

-There is currently no legal solution to play your DVDs on Linux where libdvdcss is illegal.
-The Fluendo company is developing an (non-free) application for that purpose, which is regularly announced to be released "soon".
+There is a legal solution to play your DVDs on GNU/Linux where libdvdcss is illegal.
+The Fluendo company has developed an (non-free) application for that purpose which can be purchased from their website.

 Non-encrypted DVDs, which include most home-made DVDs, play perfectly well with only free software.